hassan-2040/bakersoft_demo/README.md

 ### Common Entity
-The product model is the common entity throughout the app lifecycle.
-As the products list feature is the root of the app, the product model is located in the domain layer of the products list feature.
+The ***Product*** model is the common entity throughout the app lifecycle.
+As the products list feature is the root of the app, the ***Product*** model is located in the domain layer of the products list feature.

-### Features Flow
+### Features Workflow
-Each feature has, with some variations, the following flow:
+Each feature has, with some variations, the following workflow:
 - UI in the **presentation** layer triggers an event in the relevant **bloc**.
 - The **bloc** takes in instances of all relevant **use cases** from the **domain** layer.
 Each **use case** is triggered as needed based on the incoming event.
 - The **use case** takes in the relevant **repository** instance and ***calls*** its functions, which calls the relevant function in the **repository**.